angel-one/goerr/README.md

 ```

 # Return goerr with an error code
 `goerr` has ability to send an error code of int type.
-As part of teh stack each `goerr` returned can optionally sent the int error code.
+As part of the stack each `goerr` returned can optionally sent the error code.
 By default this code will be a `0`
 ```
 func demo() error {
 	return goerr.New(err, http.StatusNotAllowed, "key conflict")
 }
 ```

-In teh `New` method if the second parameter is an `int` value that will be taken as error code.
+In the `New` method if the second parameter is an `int` value that will be taken as error code.

 If `goerr` has any error code that will be returned as part of the stack trace.
 See **(409)** in below sampel stack
 ```